+Important: We updated this article in January 2023 with the most current, correct information.
 Home of the Pentagon, tomb of the Unknown Soldier, and the U.S. Navy’s Atlantic Fleet, Virginia’s undoubtedly a military center.
-It’s also where the Revolutionary War and the Civil War ended.
+It’s also where the Revolutionary and Civil Wars ended.
 And it’s known as the “birthplace of the nation” since the first English settlement was in Jamestown.
 In recent years, however, “Virginia is for lovers” also comes to mind when discussing the Old Dominion (another state nickname).
-And that works too since Dirty Dancing was actually filmed at the Mountain Lake Lodge in Pembroke, VA.
-Plus, Virginia is the U.S. Internet capital, with 50-70% of traffic flowing through five million square feet of data centers.
+And that works too since Dirty Dancing was filmed at the Mountain Lake Lodge in Pembroke, VA.
+Plus, Virginia is America’s Internet capital, with 50-70% of traffic flowing through 5,000,000 square feet of data centers.
 Online dating, anyone?
-Just don’t tickle any women while in the state, however, since apparently that’s still illegal?
-But whether you’re a lover or a fighter, Virginia’s got you covered.
-And that includes when you’re disabled and need Virginia disability benefits.
+Just don’t tickle any women here, since apparently that’s illegal?
+Whether you’re a lover or a fighter, Virginia’s got you covered.
+And that includes when you need Virginia disability benefits.

 What Virginia Disability Programs Are Available for Residents?